Horst Kroll: Can-Am years

 For 1977 the SCCA called on its teams to rebuild their F5000 cars enclosing the wheels to resemble the legendary Can-Am machines that had commanded international attention from 1966 through 1974.
 In so doing Kroll gained a fresh start in the Lola T300 in which he'd contested 26 F5000 outings, with a new body crafted by fellow Canadian Roy Hayman.

 He led the first race of the 'new' Can-Am at rain-slicked Mont-Tremblant, QC, June 6, 1977, as other drivers pitted for slick tires better suited to the drying pavement.

 Staying on rain tires put Kroll in front but slowed his pace so he finished third - it would be his best result over the first eight years of the revived Can-Am.

 He counted three top-five finishes among 19 top-10's in his next 39 races.
 His Volkswagen-Porsche repair shop funded his racing, but left him perennially short.
 His daughter, Birgit, described how he'd tour tracks' paddocks the night before races searching other teams' garbage bins for parts like camshafts.
 Although cast off as overly worn, they were good for a second life in Kroll's car.

 He became newly competitive in 1983 when his first major sponsorship enabled him to re-body his Lola T330 as a near clone to the Galles Frissbee that Al Unser Jr. drove to the 1982 championship and acquire a 550-horsepower VDS-built Chevrolet engine.
 This was Lola HU2, a F5000 car in which Alan Jones had won at Brands Hatch a decade earlier.

 Also working in Kroll's favour, front-running teams moved to Indy Car racing.
-Four-time champion Car Haas departed in 1982; VDS, Rick Galles and Paul Newman followed in 1983, levelling the Can-Am playing field by their absence.
+Four-time champion Carl Haas departed in 1982; VDS, Rick Galles and Paul Newman followed in 1983, levelling the Can-Am playing field by their absence.

-While fellow-Canadian Villeneuve Sr. raced the ex-Unser Galles Frissbee to the 1983 championship, Kroll wasn't far behind in the Chipwich Charger (so named promoting the sponsor's new ice cream sandwich, but officially dubbed the Frissbee KR3).
+While fellow-Canadian Jacques Villeneuve Sr. raced the ex-Unser Galles Frissbee to the 1983 championship, Kroll wasn't far behind in the Chipwich Charger (so named promoting the sponsor's new ice cream sandwich, but officially dubbed the Frissbee KR3).
 He counted fourths at Trois-Rivieres, QC and Sears Point, CA along with fifths at Mosport and a second Sears Point race for fifth in the championship.